ibm-cloud-docs/account/faqs-account.md

 You can't edit the default dashboard directly.
 However, you can create a duplicate version that you can edit and personalize however you want by clicking the **Actions** icon ![Actions icon](../icons/action-menu-icon.svg "Actions") > **Edit** in {{site.data.keyword.Bluemix_notm}} console.

-By maintaining the original version of the default dashboard, you can discover the latest widgets and functionalities, which get built and added over time.
+By maintaining the original version of the default dashboard, you can discover the latest widgets and functions, which get built and added over time.
 This way, you can always bring out the most of your workflow.

 You can also switch between the duplicate and original versions by selecting each one from your list of dashboards that's displayed on your active dashboard.